JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 If ``\delta ( \, z, \alpha ) \,`` is less than `threshold` then the pixel `z` is added to ``\alpha``.
 If neither of the two conditions is satisfied, then the pixel is assigned a new region ``A_{n+1}``.
 After assignment of ``z``, we update the statistic of the assigned region.
-The algorithm halts when all the pixels have been assigned to a region.
+The algorithm halts when all the pixels have been assigned to some region.

 `unseeded_region_growing` requires the image `img` and `threshold` as its parameters.